 Where to look: Diverbo.
 Read up on what it’s like to teach English as a foreign language here, young couple Andrew and Amy spent the last year teaching in Vietnam.
 Or check outLet’s TEFL for TEFL courses.

 If you’ve got your sea-legs, opportunities exist to crew on yachts or cruise ships.
 What an amazing way to see the world!
 You’ll have to work hard but plenty of job opportunities exist for chefs, entertainers, cleaners and more.

 Where to look: For cruise ship opportunities, go direct to the cruise line’s website, try carnival.com or royalcaribbean.com.
 To find crew posts on yachts try Crewseekers International, there is a joining fee.crewseekers.net.
+Find a Crew is another site to try.
+Sailing skills are not always required., skippers sometimes just need company, an extra pair of hands, someone to take turns on watch and so on.
 Alternatively, head down to the port, find the yachties and ask around.